AUCOHL/Lighter/README.md

     write_verilog -noattr -noexpr -nohex -nodec -defparam   design.gl.v

-Run your Yosys as follows:
+Run your Yosys synthesis script as follows:

     yosys -m plugin.so -p your_script.ys

-Or TCL synthesis script:
+Or TCL synthesis script as follows:

     yosys -m plugin.so -p your_script.tcl